starburst997/Unity.EditorPrompt/README.md

 var name = EditorPrompt.Show("New Biome", "Please enter name for the new Biome", "");
 ```

+*(it's supoer annoying but there wasn't any obvious way to add a small right padding to the X close button on the modal, this seems like a Unity bug...)*

 ## Credits

 Originally from [Vedran_M](https://discussions.unity.com/u/Vedran_M) on [Unity Forum](https://discussions.unity.com/t/is-there-a-way-to-input-text-using-a-unity-editor-utility/666472/9)